paulocoutinhox/pdfium-lib/README.md

 - [ ] Linux
 - [ ] Windows

 Obs: PDFium project is from Google and i only patch it to compile to all platforms above.
-Check all oficial details and PDFIum license here:
+Check all oficial details and PDFium license here:

 https://pdfium.googlesource.com/